stark-alex/resume/alex.md

 Held direct management and technical leadership position for 2 agile teams responsible for Millennium's RPC service platform.

-* Coordinated port of Millennium server tier from Unix-based OSes to Linux enabling use of commodity hardware saving hosting business $100M+ over the following 10 year period
+* Coordinated port of Millennium server tier from Unix-based OSes to Linux enabling use of commodity hardware saving hosting business $100M+ over the successive 10 years
 * Implemented development process improvements to increase developer productivity resulting in a run-rate defect backlog allowing the teams to focus on enhancing the architecture and providing value to the business
-* Worked directly with the support organization and clients ensuring prompt issue resolution with an emphasis on strong troubleshooting skills, system performance, scalability, and root cause analysis to mitigate the risk of future incidents
+* Updated service lifecycle management system to eliminate 10s of 1000s of lines of legacy code no longer in use without introducing any critical defects
-* Collaborated with consumer development teams to ensure the platform is implementing the correct features to meet their needs
+* Worked directly with the product support and clients to ensure prompt issue resolution with an emphasis on strong troubleshooting skills, system performance, scalability, and root cause analysis to mitigate the risk of future incidents

 __Software Engineer__
 : *May 2006 - Sept 2009*